Luca-Nonino/DA-ECONOMICS---POC/scripts/tests/consolidated_code.md

         "- Given 'The product was launched on May 30, 2024.', your response should be '**20240530**'. "
         "- Given 'Release Date: 2024-05-30', your response should still be '**20240530**'."
         "OUTPUT FORMAT: **YYYYMMDD** -> DO NOT OUTPUT THE LOGIC USED, ONLY THE DATE, REMEMBER, THIS INFERENCE HAS THE GOAL OF REPLACING A PYTHON FUNCTION"
-    )
+        "ABSOLUTELY ALWAYS OUTPUT A SIX LETTER NUMBER FOR THE COMBINED DATE BETWEEN ASTERISKS" )

     for attempt in range(retries):